snnjnn/cuesix/README.md

 - `--certmagic-fallback-cert` / `CUESIX_CERTMAGIC_FALLBACK_CERT`: fallback certificate path (default `${APISIX_HOME}/conf/cert/ssl_PLACE_HOLDER.crt`).
 - `--certmagic-fallback-key` / `CUESIX_CERTMAGIC_FALLBACK_KEY`: fallback key path (default `${APISIX_HOME}/conf/cert/ssl_PLACE_HOLDER.key`).

-When an ACME certificate cannot be obtained, cuesix will use the fallback certificate to keep the `ssls` entry valid and will retry in the background, updating APISIX via the Admin API when the certificate becomes available.
+When an ACME certificate cannot be obtained, cuesix will use the fallback certificate to keep the `ssls` entry valid.
+Certmagic keeps retrying, and when a certificate becomes available cuesix triggers a new compile/reload cycle (once a valid config has been delivered before).

 ## Usage